/ model 3 install

 Steps

-Format your USB as FAT32 or exFAT
+Format your USB

-Insert into the front data USB port
+Plug into a front USB port

-Model 3 Highland (2024+): glovebox or front USB-C — USB-A ports were removed in the refresh.
-Pre-Highland (2017–2023): glovebox front USB-A. Rear ports are power-only and will not work.
+Highland (2024+): glovebox or front USB-C only, USB-A ports were removed in the refresh.
+Pre-Highland (2017–2023): glovebox front USB-A. Rear ports are power-only.

 Most common Model 3 failure: rear-port plug

 The rear-console USB ports on Model 3 are power-only.
 If your USB is there, the Toybox → Boombox → Lock Sound source dropdown will show USB as greyed out / unavailable, even with a correctly-formatted drive.
-Move the stick to a front port and retry — the USB option appears within ~2 seconds of insertion.
+Move the stick to a front port and retry.
+The USB option appears within ~2 seconds of insertion.

 FAQ